-There are some though, who feel that my moving away from Birkenhead will mean a huge decline in my fountain of story worth material.
-They think a move to a quieter neighborhood will have me climbing the walls in a search for some sort of incident, drama or excitement.
+There are some though, who feel that my moving away from Birkenhead will mean a huge decline in my fountain of story-worth material.
+They think a move to a quieter neighborhood will have me climbing the walls in search of some sort of incident, drama, or excitement.
 Perhaps they're right, but I am not so sure.
 I tend to be able to find stories in the strangest places.
 However, Birkenhead has provided me with some great material for my often animated and sometimes plain unbelievable stories.

 I came to live in Birkenhead quite by accident.
 An old friend, Dominic, had invited me up to stay with him in his place in the town.
 I had visited 'Domo' earlier that year so I thought I had a good idea of what I was in for.
 However what I had not understood was that Domo had moved from the address where I had visited him, to a new abode in Birkenhead.